 - The United States in the 1960s

 - The Study of History: Historical Methods and Historiography

 - American Religious History

 - Moral Minority: The Evangelical Left in an Age of Conservatism (Philadelphia: University of Pennsylvania Press, 2012).
-To be included in Penn’s “Politics and Culture in Modern America” series, edited by Michael Kazin.
+Included in Penn’s “Politics and Culture in Modern America” series, edited by Michael Kazin.

 - “Evangelicalism Re-Baptized: Anabaptists and the Evangelical Left,” in Jared Burkholder and David Cramer, eds., The Activist Impulse: Exploring the Intersection of Anabaptism and Evangelicalism (Eugene, Oregon: Wipf and Stock Publishers, 2012).